Fan Fic / A Brighter Dark

 - Interface Screw: After her head injury, Azura has a hard time focusing and remaining conscious whenever there's loud noises or if she's being moved around too much.
 Whenever this happens, the text will become italicized or boldened or both at random points, sometimes even in the middle of words.

-- In the Back: How Hans kills Lilith, and later Subaki.
+- How Hans kills Lilith, and later Subaki.

 - "It" Is Dehumanizing: Iago only ever refers to Corrin as "the Hoshidan".
 In contrast, Takumi outright refers to Corrin as "it" or "the Nohrian" during their ill-fated family dinner.